Don’t Give Up on Your Call to Homeschool

 Diligence and Faith by Harriet Yoder

-Do you ever feel so overwhelmed with the “everydayness” of homeschool life that it is hard to see that your hopes for your children will ever be realized?
+Do you ever feel so overwhelmed with the “everydayness” of homeschool life that it is hard to see that you will ever realize your hopes for your children?

 When you started teaching them at home, didn’t the Lord give you hopes about what you expected to accomplish with each child?
 Being human, the “everydayness” of taking one step after another without a significant change of scenery can sometimes put a damper on your faith.
 How does one get to that “hoped for outcome” from here?